Code-Institute-Submissions/Mixed_Matched_Memory/README.md

 Features that I want to implement in the future:
 * Increased difficulty
 * Fully Styled Alert button
-* Sound when boxes in Memory Game are pushed
+* Sound when boxes in Memory Game are pushed.
+* Added Rules

 ### Technologies ###
 Languages